Lordd1s/fast_api_pray_reminder-todo/README.md

 # fast_api_task_list-reminder

-An application that creates a task list +have prayer time
+An application that creates a task list +nest to pray time

-YOU NEED INSTALL Bootstrap Framework!
+## For Future

+Need to include Vue3 framework to make SPA!